Lotteria: South Korea

 Lotteria is also famous for shrimp burgers.
 In January 2021, the square shrimp double burger, which was released for a month for limited sales, announced that it would sell it as a regular product due to favorable responses.

 China

 Lotteria entered the Chinese market in 1994 and mainly centered in Beijing, but it ended operation in 2003 due to a lack of popularity among potential customers.
 In 2008, Lotteria restarted business in China with new operation strategies that specifically targeting Yanbian Korean Autonomous Region, other stores are located in cities like Beijing, Qingdao, Yantai and Shenyang.

 Vietnam

 The restaurant entered the Vietnamese market in 2004.
-Its menu there includes regular menu burgers and fried chicken but not side items like baked potatoes and pat bing soo.
-They also have an ice cream-based dessert (like a McFlurry) called a Tornado.
-It comes in five flavors: chocolate, cookie, peanut, sprinkles or green tea.

-They also have Shrimp Burgers and some items that include rice, such as drumsticks with rice.

 They have a special menu that cannot be found in any other country, which is called "rice and spaghetti".

 Indonesia

 The chain opened its first Indonesian franchise on 19 October 2011 at Lotte Mart Kelapa Gading, North Jakarta.
 As of 2015, the chain had 32 outlets in Greater Jakarta, Karawang and Bandung.
 All outlets in Indonesia were permanently closed on 29 June 2020.